ksvan/node-red-contrib-komfovent/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/ksvan/node-red-contrib-komfovent.svg)](https://greenkeeper.io/)
 [![Build Status](https://travis-ci.com/ksvan/node-red-contrib-komfovent.svg?branch=master)](https://travis-ci.com)

-This package contains nodes to work with Komfovent ventilation units, mainly with the C6 controller with built in webserver.
+This package contains nodes to work with Komfovent ventilation units, mainly with the C6 controller with built-in webserver.
 The node supports the (way too basic) web auth for this unit and uses the ajax calls to integrate.
 Currently support for changing modes and fetching status/metric/sensor data.

 This package is by no means associated with or supported by the actual vendor of the ventilation units, but should be perfectly safe to use, as it only replicates the exact actions of the web based controller.